 Frozen Vegetables

-Fried rice commonly contains corn, peas and carrot, which come conveniently packaged in the frozen food section in the supermarket.
+Fried rice commonly contains corn, peas and carrots, which come conveniently packaged in the frozen food section in the supermarket.
 They’re a nutritious option, packed fresh.
 Furthermore, they are handy when eating for one as you don’t have to worry about vegetables wilting or getting mouldy in the fridge should you not use them.

 Fresh Vegetables